Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 The most common reasons for deprecation are when the upstream project is deprecated, unmaintained, or archived.

-Formulae should only be be deprecated if at least one of the following are true:
+Formulae should only be deprecated if at least one of the following are true:

 - the formula does not build on any of our supported macOS versions and on Linux
 - the formula has outstanding CVEs